collin/jsilver/README.markdown

 _yay vaporware_

+=== Keybindings ===
+All keybindings are defaults they may be changed through the control panel.

+=== Macros ===
+Macros and sharing may be managed by the control panel.

+Macros are repeatable sets of actions.
+They may be recorded and played back.
+Macros may be shared.
+Shared macros are protected by namespaces.

+For the love of god READ shared macrs or trust your sources.

+=== P2P ===
+As a first option, jSilver uses Legs to create a Peer to Peer network to share macros.

+A central server helps broker connections.

+Should that P2P be impossible, the central server will step in the fill the roll of the P2P network.

 === Context Stack ===
 A stack of jQuery objects.
 If there is not context the default context is jQuery(document);